bracketclub/api/OPS.md

 ## Digital Ocean Setup on Ubuntu 14.04

 Most of this is culled from this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-14-04) with some Postgres bits thrown in from [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04) and [here](https://www.digitalocean.com/community/tutorials/how-to-use-roles-and-manage-grant-permissions-in-postgresql-on-a-vps--2).
 Also instructions for getting postgres 9.5 were taken [from here](http://blog.chaps.io/2016/02/08/upgrading-postgresql-from-9-4-to-9-5-on-ubuntu-15-10.html).
+Also getting [automatic security updates](https://help.ubuntu.com/community/AutomaticSecurityUpdates).

-**Create two Ubuntu 14.04 droplets with private networking.** If they aren't created originally with private networking then the `curl` command to get the private IP of the API droplet will fail.
-Even if you turn on private networking later, this command will still fail and you'll need to recreate the droplet from scratch.
+The first tutorial has been modified so it only needs one droplet.

 ### API Droplet